 Statistical expertise can add career-boosting value to many majors.
 This minor includes 20 to 21 credits of coursework in subjects such as probability theory, linear regression, sampling techniques and calculus.

 Minor in Mathematics (Liberal Arts Emphasis)

-The basic math minor pairs well with majors in business, science, and the social sciences, and adds skills that improve your competitiveness on the job market.
-You’ll enjoy broad flexibility to take courses in calculus, statistics, probability, differential equations, numerical analysis, and other advanced subjects.
+The basic math minor pairs well with majors in business, science and the social sciences; it adds skills that improve your competitiveness on the job market.
+You’ll enjoy broad flexibility to take courses in calculus, statistics, probability, differential equations, numerical analysis and other advanced subjects.

 Minor in Mathematics (Secondary Teaching Emphasis)

 This minor does not lead to a teacher certification, but it combines well with education-related degrees to provide you with expertise in the important science, technology, engineering and mathematics (STEM) education category.
 Coursework covers linear algebra, calculus, geometry and discrete mathematics.

 Minor in Computer Science

 Applied computer knowledge can boost your qualifications and skills for any industry.
 This 18-hour minor covers structured programming, object-oriented analysis, algorithms and data structures.

 Nearly every industry relies on higher math skills in some respect, so the math bachelor’s degree with an Applied Math emphasis or Liberal Arts emphasis opens up good career opportunities in health care, medicine, business, engineering, environmental research, manufacturing, computer technology and many other fields.
 With STEM education ranking among the nation’s most talked-about priorities, our Bachelor of Science in Math, Secondary Teacher Emphasis, prepares you to step directly into a dynamic sector of the job market.

 - Focused on a career in math teaching, engineering, computers, statistics or another math-related field